totalcaos/GeneralImmersionDay/ec2lab/README.md

 ### **Browse the Web Server**

 Now you will browse to the Web Server site that was installed on the Instance using the PowerShell script defined in the User Data section during creation of the instance.

 Wait for the instance to pass the Status Checks.
-For Windows instances, this could take up to 10 minutes.
+For Windows instances, **this could take up to 10 minutes**.

 When complete, you will see the Status Checks have passed.